Graded and Filtered Fiber Functors on Tannakian Categories: Filtered Fiber Functors

+For a discussion of the condition that $\UAut^\otimes_S(\forget\circ\phi)$ be pro-smooth see Subsection \ref{GerbesSection}.
+From the results there it follows in particular this is really a condition on $\CT$ and not on $\phi$ and that this condition is always satisfied if $k$ has characteristic zero, since then any group scheme of finite type over a field is smooth.

-The rest of this section is devoted to proving Theorem \ref{UTorsorTrivial}.
-In case $\CT$ has a tensor generator, the proof of Theorem \ref{UTorsorTrivial} requires significantly less work and will be given after Proposition \ref{UAVectorBundle} below.
-Note that if there exists a fiber functor $\omega$ on $\CT$ over $S$ such that $\UAut^\otimes_S(\omega)$ is smooth, then $\UAut^\otimes_S(\omega)$, being locally of finite type and affine over $S$, is of finite type over $S$ and thus $\CT$ has a tensor generator.
-This will be used several times below.
+The rest of this subsection is devoted to proving Theorem \ref{UTorsorTrivial}.
+In case $\CT$ has a tensor generator, the proof of Theorem \ref{UTorsorTrivial} requires significantly less work and will be given as Theorem \ref{UTorsorTrivial2} below.

 \begin{lemma} Assume that $\CT$ possesses a tensor generator.
-Let $k'$ be an overfield of $k$ and $\phi\colon \CT\to \FilQCoh(k')$ a filtered fiber functor which is split by a cocharacter $\chi\colon \Gm[k']\to P(\phi)$.
+Let $k'$ be an overfield of $k$ and $\phi\colon \CT\to \FilLF(k')$ a filtered fiber functor which is split by a cocharacter $\chi\colon \Gm[k']\to P(\phi)$.
 Set $G\defeq \UAut^\otimes_{k'}(\forget\circ\phi)$, and let $\gamma\colon \Rep[G]\to \GradQCoh(k')$ be the unique graded fiber functor such that $\chi(\gamma)=\chi$ and $\forget\circ\gamma=\forget\colon \Rep[G]\to \QCoh(k')$, whose existence is given by Theorem \ref{GFFClassification}.
 Then $U_\alpha(\phi)=U_\alpha(\fil\circ\gamma)$ for all $\alpha\geq 0$. \end{lemma} \begin{proof} Let $X$ be a tensor generator of $\CT$.
 Let $V\defeq \forget(\phi(X))$ and denote the $i$-th step of the filtration on $V$ given by $\phi(X)$ by $\F^i(X)$.
 The vector space $V$ is equipped with a faithful action of $G$ and $P(\phi)$ is the subgroup scheme of $G$ whose points are the points of $G$ stabilizing the filtration on $V$.
 Similarly, for each $\alpha\geq 1$, the group scheme $U_\alpha(\phi)$ is the subgroup scheme of $P(\phi)$ whose points are those which act as the identity on $\F^i(X)/\F^{i+\alpha}(X)$ for all $i\in \BZ$.